-Heftia: The Final Word in Haskell Effect System Libraries - Part 1.4
+Heftia: The Next Generation of Haskell Effects Management - Part 1.4

 First, we need to investigate precisely when the performance of higher-order effects, such as Local, becomes noticeably slow in realistic use cases.
 This mea...